-The process for applying a traffic policy to an interface involves:
+Applying a traffic policy to an interface includes the following steps:

 - 1. Creating a traffic policy - 2.
 Adding a reference to the traffic policy in an ACL entry - 3.
-Binding the ACL associated with this ACL entry to an interface
+Binding the ACL that contains the ACL entry to an interface

-Traffic policies consist of policy names and policy definitions::
+Traffic policies consist of policy names and policy definitions: